The following two headers try to give an idea how a HTTP request-response exchange might be executed.

 connection: close

-In the request header, the first line is the request line that specifies the request method (in this example GET), the URI and the protocol Version (HTTP/1.1).
+In the request header, the first line is the request line that specifies the request method (in this example GET

 The header extends to the first empty line.